simonlevine/fainhD/docs/under_the_hood.md

 It should be noted that Snakemake provides a best-in-class solution to computational reproducibility.
 By running with the `--use-conda` flag, Snakemake will use the conda package manager to automatically determine an appropriate installation for the pipeline's software dependencies.
 Because the pipeline strictly requires certain versions of dependant software (particularly `STAR`), this invocation method is highly recommended.

 Further reproducibility is allowed by the integration of singularity, which can be invoked with the `--singularity` flag.
-Singularity is an operating system-level virtualization solution.
+Singularity is an operating system-level virtualisation solution.
 It can protect against a variety of issues such as misconfigured environment variables or bugs in non-linux versions of bioinformatics tools.
 Note that containerization is somewhat advanced.
 We recommend it, albeit not so strongly as we do the use of conda.

 What follows is a description of the major rules in the fainhD pipeline.